HefnySco/drone_engage_wiki/source/de-account-create.rst

 |

 .. warning::
-    Sharing your access code with other persons will allow them to join their devices on your Drone-Engage account.
+    Sharing your :term:`Access Code` with other persons will allow them to join their devices on your Drone-Engage account.
 This is useful when you want your friend enter as a GCS and share with you your flight.